pnadolny13/100-days-of-code/log.md

 **Thoughts** I had an idea that I could use the bootstrap template to showcase all of the things I do during the 100 days of coding.
 I could update as I finish projects and write a little description with links to github.

 **Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/2f8d22b7ccad8cdf63ecd5a4bb50cd604fa04f7f

+### Day 8: January 11, 2018

+**Today's Progress**: I worked on the delete log functionality to be able to show the entry you are about to delete, then you can click a delete button.
+I'm still having trouble with the extra line at the end of the csv after the entry was deleted.
+It sounds like it is a windows issues, so I need to open/edit as bytes. https://stackoverflow.com/questions/3348460/csv-file-written-with-python-has-blank-lines-between-each-row

+**Thoughts** I came to work an hour early to do this.
+I will probably start doing it everyday.
+I'm understanding now why Flask is known as a simple framework with many add-ons.
+It doesnt force you to be as organized as Django does which is better if the app is simple but worse as the app grows.

+**Link(s) to work:** https://github.com/pnadolny13/FirstFlaskApp/commit/2460e8c3a74e5feae512d23fd3a5b1f369d3c09d